Princess Connect! Re:Dive: Anime

 An anime television series adaptation by CygamesPictures aired from April 7 to June 30, 2020.
 The series premiered in Japan on Tokyo MX, BS11, Sun TV, and KBS Kyoto before airing on other channels.
 Crunchyroll streamed the series.
 The series was directed by Takaomi Kanasaki with assistant directing by Kana Harufuji.
 Satomi Kurita, Lie Jun Yang and Yasuyuki Noda provided character designs.

 On August 13, 2020, it was announced that the series will receive a second season, with CygamesPictures returning for production.
 It is directed by Yasuo Iwamoto, with Kanasaki serving as the chief director and scriptwriter.
 Mai Watanabe joins Kurita, Yang, and Noda to provide character designs, and Imagine is composing the series' music.
 The main cast will reprise their roles.
 The second season aired from January 11 to March 29, 2022.

 Video games

-PriConne: Grand Masters

-Was available from 1 to 8 April 2022 as an April Fools' limited Auto Chess type game.
+PriConne: Grand Masters was available from 1 to 8 April 2022 as an April Fools' limited Auto Chess type game.

-Granblue Fantasy

 Several Princess Connect!
 Re:Dive characters featured in a collaboration event for the role-playing game Granblue Fantasy between December 9 and December 21, 2018.
 Pecorine and Kokkoro are both playable characters while Kyaru and the player character appear in the story.
 The event was reintroduced permanently in 2019 with Kyaru also being made playable.

-Dragalia Lost

-In November 5, 2020, it was announced that Pecorine would be featured in a collaboration event for Dragalia Lost.
+On November 5, 2020, it was announced that Pecorine would be featured in a collaboration event for Dragalia Lost.